openownership/bods-dev-handbook/translations.md

 ### Local build and Github

-1. If you haven't already, create a staging branch.
+1. If there isn't already a translation staging branch, create one locally.
+Switch to work on the staging branch.
 2. To fetch the current translations, run `tx pull -a` to fetch all, or `tx pull -l ru` to fetch a particular language.
 You may need to add a force flag (`tx pull -f -a` or `tx pull -f -l ru`)
 3. If the SVGs were translated, **build translated SVGs** for each language using itstool, and commit these (because we can't easily install itstool on readthedocs):
   * Run `pybabel compile --use-fuzzy -d docs/locale -D svg`